ELD tips for drivers: Best practices for use

 - “telematic” — wireless transfer through the ELD provider and email

 However, it is far more likely that they will support only one.
-The telematic transfer is emerging as the method of choice for many jurisdictions.
+Telematics transfer is emerging as the method of choice for many jurisdictions.

-If your ELD supports the method of transfer requested, follow the instructions in the Transfer Guide (which is a required document to be in your cab) to transfer the logs electronically to the officer.
+If your ELD supports the method of transfer requested, follow the instructions in the Transfer Guide (which is a document you are required to have in your cab) to transfer the logs electronically to the officer.

 Two important notes on transfers and errors: